userfrosting/learn/pages/17.recipes/06.advanced-tutorial/04.custom-permissions/docs.md

 }
 ```

-As you can see, the `up` method will simply loop all the permission defined in the `pastryPermissions` method's returned array and create a new one in the database using the `Permission` model.
+As you can see, the `up` method will simply loop through the permissions defined in the `pastryPermissions` method's returned array and create a new record in the database using the `Permission` model.

 ### The `down` method

 Now for the `down` method.
-As any migration, this will contain the instructions on how to revert the changes made by the `up` method.
-We simply loop the same list of permission and do `delete` instead of `save`.
+As with any migration, this will contain the instructions on how to revert the changes made by the `up` method.
+We simply loop through the same list of permissions and call `delete` instead of `save`.

 ```php
 public function down()